Search for answers or browse our knowledge base.

 By default WordPress sets image quality to 80% to optimize the performance of the media load time.
-To change this default image compression we recommend installing a plugin like Super Simple Changes to automatically switch the 80% setting to 100%.
+To change this default image compression we recommend installing a plugin like Disable JPG Compression to automatically switch the 80% setting to 100%.

 The dimensions of your images are important, but what is most important when considering the load time of your images and galleries on your site is the file size.
 We have compiled a list of our recommended apps to use to help reduce the file size of your images while keeping the quality of your images intact. 🙂

 If you're offering digital downloads to your customers you will need to upload your full resolution images and then resize your images after upload under the Gallery > Manage Galleries area.
-Before uploading, make sure that 'resize on upload' is turned OFF and 'backup images' is turned ON under Gallery > Other Options > Image Options.
+Before uploading, make sure that 'resize on upload' is turned ON and 'backup images' is turned ON under Gallery > Other Options > Image Options.
 To learn more about setting up your pricelists and options for Ecommerce, check out our documentation here.